samuelglorente/markovsolver4safety/README.md

 ## Release History

-* 1.0.0
+* 0.1.0
     * First release

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Roadmap
-- [ ] Add API support for ATICA (Capella plugin developed by ANZEN Engineering)
+- [ ] Create corresponding classes for modelling the systems

 <p align="right">(<a href="#readme-top">back to top</a>)</p>